ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 But what happens if we are allowed to remove items from the shopping cart?

 Now things get more complicated.

 Let's say that from your laptop, you add a book to your shopping cart, and from your phone, you add a pair of jeans.

 ![Shopping Cart Item Deletion 1](./img/L22%20Delete%20Cart%20Item%201.png)

-Both replicas synchronise, so when looking at your shopping cart from either your laptop or your phone, you see the same items.
+Both replicas synchronise, so you see the same items in your shopping cart on both devices.
 Everything is fine...

 From your laptop however, you've read some reviews of the book and decide that it doesn't look so interesting, so you remove it from your shopping cart &mdash; right at the very moment a network partition appears between the replicas.